-For over 43 years, the Maryland Vietnamese Mutual Association (MVMA) has worked to advance, empower, and protect the rights of Vietnamese Americans and other communities in Maryland.
+MVMA works to advance, empower, and protect the rights of Vietnamese Americans and other Maryland communities.

 Vietnamese Parenting Enrichment Project (VPEP)

 This program supports parents in becoming more involved in their children’s education and their social and cognitive development.
 It also helps parents meet basic needs such as healthcare, food, and shelter.
-Vietnamese American families benefit from home visits, family mentorship, and parenting workshops.
-The Tutoring Empowerment And Mentoring (TEAM) project under this program provides group tutoring and mentoring to Vietnamese high school students in Montgomery County Public Schools (MCPS) who have Limited English Proficiency (LEP).
+Families benefit from home visits, family mentorship, and parenting workshops.
+Tutoring Empowerment And Mentoring (TEAM) under VPEP helps Montgomery County Public Schools (MCPS) students with Limited English Proficiency (LEP).

 Golden Age Project for Seniors (GAPS)

-Golden Age Project for Seniors (GAPS) is designed to help Vietnamese American seniors gain access to information and resources that allow them to lead independent and healthy lives.
-The assistance provided by MVMA includes interpretation, translation, enrollment in senior benefit programs, and the opportunity to engage in friendly visits.
-GAPS works closely with the Social Security Administration, Centers for Medicare and Medicaid, and the Montgomery County Department of Aging and Disability.
-We have partnerships with other agencies and organizations such as Senior Connection and the Vietnamese Senior Association of Maryland to leverage resources and share available information and services.
+Golden Age Project for Seniors (GAPS) helps seniors lead independent and healthy lives.
+MVMA assistance includes interpretation, translation, enrollment in senior benefit programs, and the opportunity to engage in friendly visits.
+GAPS works with the Social Security Administration, Centers for Medicare and Medicaid, and the Montgomery County Department of Aging and Disability.
+We have partnerships with Senior Connection and the Vietnamese Senior Association of Maryland to leverage resources and share information and services.

 - Act as liaison between LEP Vietnamese Seniors and social service agencies such as Medicaid, Medicare, and Social Security